 Tips for Finding a Financial Advisor

 - Although saving for retirement can be scary, you don’t have to go it alone.
 Financial advisors in your area are ready and able to help you get your retirement savings right.
-The SmartAsset financial advisor matching tool will pair you with as many as three advisors in your area based on your answers to questions about your financial situation and goals.
+Finding the right financial advisor that fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - Annuities can be a great way to add to your savings as you approach retirement.
 There are a variety of different types of annuities, so be sure to do your research and find which may be the best fit for your financial situation and income needs.